 It was going so well, that we nearly forgot to ask the question: “What, uh… What about tax…?”

-The floor was open for speculation until finally, the taxman released a statement in April: Yes, South Africans will be taxed on all on earnings from cryptocurrencies.
+The floor was open for speculation until finally, the taxman released a statement in April: Yes, South Africans will be taxed on all earnings from cryptocurrencies.
 However, no new interpretation note was put to the table.
 SARS merely explained that existing regulations should provide tax payers with more than enough guidance on how they will be taxed.

 “You could benefit from declaring cryptocurrency transactions.”